A city supported by infrastructure

 Planning Priority E1

 Greater Sydney is a successful and growing city, but to become more liveable, productive and sustainable, it needs additional infrastructure and services in the right places and at the right time.

 Infrastructure planning requires collaboration - managing the competing needs of a city involves all levels of government, industry and the community.
 A Metropolis of Three Cities emphasises the alignment of local environmental plans, transport programs and other agency programs.
 This involves the interface of NSW Government investment, such as transport interchanges, and local infrastructure provided by councils, such as public domain improvements.

-This District Plan responds to major transport and health investments underway across the District, such as the expansion of St George Public Hospital, Sydney Metro City and Southwest and WestConnex which aligns with Future Transport 2056.
+This District Plan responds to major transport, health and education investments in the District, either committed or planned, such as Sydney Metro and the CBD and South East Light Rail, which aligns with Future Transport 2056.

-The increasingly rapid pace of change of technological innovations will influence the planning and delivery of infrastructure.
-Recognising and facilitating adaptability in infrastructure planning is critical.
+The increasingly rapid change of technological innovations will influence the planning and delivery of infrastructure.
+Recognising and facilitating adaptability in infrastructure is critical.

 Infrastructure - planned to support orderly growth, change and adaptability - must be delivered and used efficiently.
 Optimal use of infrastructure increases its capacity to better support communities.

-For the South District, this means the following Planning Priorities:
+For the Eastern City District, this means the following Planning Priorities:

 E1.
 Planning for a city supported by infrastructure